Multi-Head RAG: Solving Multi-Aspect Problems with LLMs: Full Specification of Benchmarking Multi-Aspectuality

-\textbf{Multi-Aspect Dataset Generation} \fi We first select conceptually different categories of documents.
-We primarily focus on publicly available Wikipedia articles and select 25 categories (e.g., countries, board games, historical swords, shipwrecks, etc.).
-For each category, we sample 50 documents.
+We first select conceptually different categories of documents for a synthetic dataset.
+Here, we harness publicly available Wikipedia articles.
+In the dataset construction pipeline, the user selects a given number of categories (e.g., countries, board games, historical swords, shipwrecks, etc.) and then, for each category, they sample a specified number of documents.
 The first part of the document (overview) is used as a text chunk to be embedded.
 We enforce that each overview must have at least 800 characters, matching commonly used chunk sizes in RAG schemes.
+We also use multi-aspect \textbf{real-world inspired datasets} consisting of NDAs and reports describing industry accidents in chemical processing plants.
+We ensure the usefulness of these datasets by working directly with tech leaders from 3 corporations that rely on RAG in their in-house LLM-driven report generation and analytics frameworks.
+Example categories of the legal documents are legal areas (energy law, family law, criminal law, etc.) or document language style (aggressive, mild, neutral, etc.).
+Examples of accident causes are natural disasters, human mistakes, or lack of proper training.
+We fully release these datasets to propel RAG research.
+Details on all three datasets can be found in the Appendix~\ref{sec:datasets}.
+In our evaluation, we use a total of 16,500 documents.

 \if 0

 Categories: \begin{itemize} \item countries (member states of the UN) \item boardgames \item historical swords \item battles (all before 301BC) \item individual trees \item dog breeds \item sci-fi novels \item minerals \item legendary creatures \item banned books \item prisons \item cognitive biases \item musical instruments \item programming languages \item architectural styles \item nobel laureates \item memes \item shipwrecks \item disney movies (as well as some non-disney movies) \item chemical elements \item cakes \item stars \item diss tracks \item people who were assassinated \item martial arts \end{itemize}